-Then, consult with a specialist to make sure any foods or supplements don't conflict with some medications you're getting.
+Then, consult with a specialist to make sure the foods or supplements you consume don't conflict with some medications you're getting.

 Your health and well-being are much more important than a few pounds that you can gain with a diet that may harm your health.

 If you want to learn more about proper nutrition and weight gain as a Marfan syndrome patient, I recommend you check this article written by Hien Nguyen-Le, a nutrition therapist specializing in treating eating disorders for over 20 years.